I’ll never forget the time my dad blamed my frustration on my period.

 “No one sat me down when I was 6 and said I’m not allowed to cry,” Marin explains.
 “You get a subtle message” along the way.
 And, once this child is dismissed, he or she might not ever return to that emotion with you.
 “The kids just stop talking.
 (They) don’t feel safe to share what they’re thinking and what they’re feeling with you,” Herman says.

-Jessie Hishon of Grosse Pointe Park admits to experiencing this with her 10-year-old daughter.
+Jessie Hishon of Grosse Pointe Park admits to experiencing this with her daughter, who was 10 years old at the time of this article’s publication.

 “I can think of hundreds of times when I have shut down her emotions,” she says.
 “The longest ongoing issue is that my daughter can say very negative, self-defeating things and often hits herself.”